thenumbernine/solarsystem/README.md

-See horizons/README for how to gather data from NASA Horizons telnet site See jpl-ssd-smallbody/README for how to gather data from NASA JPL/SSD See simbad/README for how to get intergalactic data from Simbad
+See horizons/README for how to gather data from NASA Horizons telnet site See jpl-ssd-smallbody/README for how to gather data from NASA JPL/SSD See simbad/README for how to get intergalactic data from Simbad See hyg/README for how to get the HYG star database

 TODO